hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     ```

 The data passed into the call.
 Corresponds to the `data` field of the transaction and is returned by the `CALLDATA` and related opcodes.

 ### `value`

 === "Syntax"

     ```bash
-    --value=<Wei in decimal>
+    --value=<integer>
     ```

 === "Example"